 How about your tow vehicle?
 It has plenty of gas and you've even vacuumed it out, but is your auto maintenance up to date?

 Stop and think.
 You'll have some heavy traffic on your way out of town.
 Hilly terrain as you get to the lake.
-Some dirt roads – and it may be hot weather.
-And all the time you're going to be towing around several thousand extra pounds.
+Some dirt roads – and you may have hot weather.
+And all the time you're going to be towing around a lot of extra weight.

 That all adds up a lot of severe strain on your engine, brakes and transmission.
 Your transmission's going to be working overtime, spending more time in lower gears.
 The internal transmission temperature is going to be much higher than normal.
 What's a fun little blast to the lake for you is really severe duty for your transmission.